beyondessential/tupaia/packages/server-boilerplate/README.md

 - `/v1/test`, `/v1/login`, and `/v1/logout` routes are automatically added.
 - The session model needs to be specified for the API.
 This can be done by passing in the desired SessionModel class into the `useSessionModel` method.
 - You may wish to provide an optional `verifyLogin` function which consumes a user’s access policy and ensures that have access to the app.
-This function will be run upon completing a successful login, as well as each time the logged in user hits an endpoint.
+This function will be run upon completing a successful login, as well as each time the logged-in user hits an endpoint.

 #### Adding routes to the app